ISSN 1648-2425 | eISSN 2345-0266

 Charges.
 The journal does not charge article processing charges or submission charges.

 Indexed in.
-BASE, C.E.E.O.L., CNKI, CORE, Dimensions, DOAJ, ERIH-PLUS, Google Scholar, HEAL link (Hellenic Academic Libraries Link), Index Copernicus International, JournalTOCs, Lituanistika, Microsoft Academic, QOAM, ROAD, ScienceGate, ScienceOpen, Scilit
+BASE, Cabell’s directories of Academic Journals, C.E.E.O.L., CNKI, CORE, EBSCO, Dimensions, DOAJ Seal, ERIH-PLUS, Google Scholar (h5-index 5, g5-index 6), HEAL link (Hellenic Academic Libraries Link), Index Copernicus International, JournalTOCs, Lituanistika, QOAM, ROAD, ScienceGate, ScienceOpen, Scilit

 We are member of the Initiative for Open Citations (i4OC) which is a multi-stakeholder project to make scholarly citation data openly available to enable the creation of new and better metrics.

 We are members of the The Initiative for Open Abstracts (I4OA) which is a collaboration between scholarly publishers, infrastructure organizations, librarians, researchers and other interested parties to advocate and promote the unrestricted availability of the abstracts of the world's scholarly publications, particularly journal articles and book chapters, in trusted repositories where they are open and machine-accessible.